daattali/daattali.github.io/_drafts/towrite.md

 -----

-how to write a good shiny reproducible example? dont use ## UI FILE .... ## SERVER FILE provide the sample Rmd file provide sample data make into bookmarkable app find exactly where the probelm is and only share that code
+how to write a good shiny reproducible example?
+dont use ## UI FILE .... ## SERVER FILE
+provide the sample Rmd file
+provide sample data
+make into bookmarkable app
+find exactly where the probelm is and only share that code

+Code for Clarity, not Cleverness

+"Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian Kernighan